syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Image message

 `ImageMessage` is used to display an image as a message.
-Using the `ImageMessage.Source`, `ImageMessage.Size`and `ImageMessage.Aspect` propeties you can display the deisred image in the desired height and width as a message in the chat control.
+Using the `ImageMessage.Source`, `ImageMessage.Size`and `ImageMessage.Aspect` properties you can display the desired image in the desired height and width as a message in the chat control.

 {% tabs %}
 {% highlight xaml %}